 Hello.
-I am a freelance writer and film critic.
-I am a regular contributor to Sight & Sound, as well as the editor of the silent cinema website Silent London.
+I am a freelance writer, critic and film historian.
+I am a regular contributor to the Guardian and Sight & Sound, as well as the editor of the silent cinema website Silent London.
 I have been working full-time as a journalist since 2001; I worked for the Guardian for 12 years, but turned freelance in summer 2016.

 I write for people including the Guardian, Sight & Sound, the Barbican, Film4, Little White Lies and the BFI website, and I am always interested in new commissions.
 As well as film reviews, interviews and features, I have written booklet essays for DVD and Blu-ray releases.